 The audience for any company’s blog is only as good as the content.
 And because we’re all busy and presented with a seemingly endless stream of options, relevance is right up there with quality when it comes to deciding how we are going to dole out our precious minutes.
 When you sit down to design a blog post or themes that will stretch across several installments, the people to keep in mind are:

-- Your target audience (read more on understanding your audience when creating a boutique hotel marketing strategy).
+- Your target audience (read more on understanding your audience).

 - Your guests past, present, and potential.